HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ## 3. WHY DONATE?

-- This user story is developed on branch `why-donate`.
+- This user story is developed on branch `support-us-why-donate`.
 - This branch is merged to `master` branch after completion.

 > As a user I need description why we donate.